Earn weekly rewards on your crypto

 Are Airdrops Usually Taxed?

-In many nations which have begun updating their taxation laws or regulations to account for cryptocurrency, airdrops generally are taxed.
+In many nations that have begun updating their taxation laws or regulations to account for cryptocurrency, airdrops generally are taxed.

-In the United States, airdrops are taxable at the time of receipt as ordinary income.
+Airdrops in the United States are taxable at the time of receipt as ordinary income.
 In other words, if you receive airdropped tokens that, at the time of the airdrop, are worth $100, then this $100 will be added to your taxable income.

 Other nations take a different approach to airdropped tokens.
-In Canada and the United Kingdom, for instance, airdropped tokens are usually subject to capital gains tax, with the taxable amount calculated at time of disposal.
-So if you receive a token that was initially worth £100 at time of receipt, but then you sell it later for £1000, £900 will be added to your taxable gain.
+In Canada and the United Kingdom, for instance, airdropped tokens are usually subject to capital gains tax, with the taxable amount calculated at the time of disposal.
+So if you receive an initially worth token of £100 at the time of receipt, but then you sell it later for £1000, £900 will be added to your taxable gain.

 In sum, you are likely liable for some form of tax if you receive an airdrop.
 So check with your local or national tax authority for more details, or with a qualified tax expert.